MatthieuM64/ABP2023/README.md

 # ABP2023
-Sedimention of active Brownian particles (ABPs) in a box
+Sedimentation of active Brownian particles (ABPs) in a box

 Codes used in the scientific publications:</br>
 M. Mangeat, S. Chakraborty, A. Wysocki, and H. Rieger, Stationary particle currents in sedimenting active matter wetting a wall, submitted (2023).
 Preprint available on arXiv: https://arxiv.org/abs/2309.09714.